psparmeet14/psparmeet14/README.md

 - 👋 Hi, I’m Parmeet Singh
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning about git and github
 - 📫 You can reach me at psparmeet14@gmail.com

 <!---